postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 ## Next steps

-Postman has many features that help you collaborate with your team:
+Postman has many features to help you collaborate with your team:

 * You can you can assign _roles and permissions_ to define Postman access at the team level.
 Learn more in the [Defining roles](/docs/collaborating-in-postman/roles-and-permissions/) guide.
 * _Version control_ allows you to collaborate with teammates by working on different forks of the same Postman collection.
 Learn more in the [Using version control](/docs/collaborating-in-postman/version-control-for-collections/) guide.